redhat-rcue/rcue/README.md

     npm install -g bower

-Bower is used to install and update PatternFly's dependencies.
+Bower is used to install and update RCUE's dependencies.

 ### Install Development Dependencies